firestoned/firestone/docs/site/content/glossary.md

 A vocabulary that allows you to annotate and validate JSON documents.
 Firestone uses JSON Schema to define the structure of resources (fields, types, validation rules).

 ### Kind
-A string identifier for a resource (e.g., `book`, `user`).
+A string identifier for a resource (e.g., `books`, `users`).
 It is a required field in the resource blueprint and is used to generate URL paths, CLI commands, and documentation tags.
+By convention `kind` is the plural noun (e.g. `kind: books` → `/books`).
+For resource names that auto-pluralize incorrectly, use the companion `plural` field to specify the URL path explicitly (e.g. `kind: subclass` + `plural: subclasses`).

 ### Metadata
 A section in the resource blueprint used to provide human-readable descriptions and other non-functional information about the resource.